 Jokingly referred to as Cronenberg's Pipeline in the Retro Pals chat, Virtual Lab differentiates itself from Gorby no Pipeline Daisakusen and those other games by letting you connect pipes to the bottom of the well too, and not requiring a line between the walls.
 As long as the pipes are closed off by walls, the bottom or themselves (done with unique 'ender' pieces- pipes that lead into the sides of other pipes are not closed, this will become important), they'll be removed from the playfield.
 Additionally, remove more than 10 pieces at a time and a fairy will appear to remove the entire bottom row for you.
 Across 99 looping rounds of pits already filled with (randomly-chosen) pieces, you need to clear the board completely, as your anime daughter cheers you on, to move to the next board and be told to 'TAKE A REST!' because this is a Virtual Boy game after all.
 That's pretty much it!

 Now, as I said in the intro, a lot of Virtual Boy games feel simpler and more arcade-like than contemporary Game Boy games, and that's not necessarily a bad thing.
 Sometimes shorter is better!
 In the case of Virtual Lab, however, this is way, way too barebones, to the point where the game is often said to be just plain unfinished, and the developers just released what they had when they realised the Virtual Boy was getting its support cut.
-There's no solid proof to that claim, but if you just looked at the game, you could believe it.
+According to the developer when talking to Bad Game Hall of Fame, that's mostly true- Nintendo let them know the Virtual Boy was on the chopping block and so the decision was made to put the game out as fast as possible- but even without that context, if you just looked at the game you could believe it.
 It's slow regardless of the speed setting you pick, awkward to play with what feels like unresponsive controls, thin on mechanics even by Virtual Boy standards, and more crucially, it's a poorly-designed puzzle game.
 The big problem is that if you get parts that have to be put in a place where you can't close off all its intersections, there is no way to get rid of it beyond summoning a fairy with a 10+ combo.
 In a game like Tetris, Puyo Puyo or Cleopatra Fortune, you have a fairly large pit and different ways to deal with nuisance blocks or errors, so digging your way to fixing a mistake is both doable and a fun challenge.
 Virtual Lab's pit, though, is claustrophobic and far, far too small.
 It's a paltry 7 by 7 blocks and that's just not enough to work with in this kind of situation, and it's especially frustrating to have to try to get a 10-piece combo just to start sorting a mess out.
 It's less like overcoming a challenge as in other puzzle games, more an annoyance and one that, sometimes, you just can't do anything about.
 The absolutely glacial pace of the game just exacerbates this.

 Not every puzzle game needs to be super-complicated, of course, but the simplicity of Virtual Lab helps to highlight the deficiencies in its design, resulting in a very slow, boring and at times frustrating puzzler.
 That's the main thing, really- Virtual Lab isn't even interestingly bad, which is probably evident from the fact that we just haven't had that much to say about it.
 If it wasn't one of the most expensive games on a unique and unsuccessful console known mostly for its colour palette- say, had it been released for the Game Boy instead, which wouldn't be outside the realm of possibility, given how basic it is- then it'd be completely unworthy of note, just another puzzler to fill up the ranks.
 If anything, it'd be better on any other console- all the other examples of this particular concept use colour to indicate when you're on your way to make a legitimate connection and where you need to work, which isn't really feasible on the Virtual Boy.
 As it's stuck on the Virtual Boy though, Virtual Lab will have to make do with being just almost completely unworthy of note.